This website uses cookies. Find out more in our Privacy Policy.

 Almost 200 first-year Scotties traveled to 10 destinations in 2025.
 These are just a few of the life-changing experiences they had.

-Students learn about local foods in Peru.
+Students learn about local crops in Costa Rica.

 A group of students pose for a photo on a rock formation in the Navajo Nation.